 Forex Risk Management for Beginners

 Risk management is the foundation of successful forex trading.
 Without proper risk controls, even profitable strategies can lead to significant losses.
 This guide covers the essential concepts, practical tips, and step-by-step techniques every beginner should follow to protect their trading capital.
+Updated in jan 2026 by Brian Rosemorgan a qualified forex trader with over 8 years practical experience

 What is Forex Risk Management?